How It Works

-Attendance is logged Monday through Friday; however, academic progress can be achieved during the weekends as well.
-Middle School students are expected to spend approximately 4–7 hours on schoolwork per school day.
+Attendance is logged Monday through Friday according to a traditional school calendar; however, academic progress can be achieved during the weekends as well.
+Middle School students are expected to spend approximately 6–7 hours on schoolwork per school day.

 Email is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to emails on a daily basis.

 ORVA students must comply with all Oregon-mandated testing requirements.

 Get answers to the most common FAQs.

 Ready to Join Us?